-Sweet Potato Brownies with Caramel Sauce.
+These Sweet Potato Brownies are topped with an amazing Caramel Sauce.
 The flavour combination of the chocolate and caramel is seriously a match made in heaven!
-These brownies are suitable for paleo and they are also dairy free, gluten free and tree nut free.
+These brownies are dairy free, gluten free and nut free.

 These brownies are a little different than the traditional ones that you may have seen as they are made using sweet potato, which makes then unbelievably moist – and allows us to avoid a lot of ingredients that are less healthy.